repaper/gratis/Sketches/README.md

 this program has two modes of operation:

-1. Copy a #inculded image to the FLASH chip on the eval board.  define the image name and the destination sector.
+1. Copy a #included image to the FLASH chip on the eval board.  define the image name and the destination sector.
 After programming the image will be displayed